The Persistence of Retracted Papers on Wikipedia: Introduction

-Here, we combine data from Retraction Watch \cite{oransky2012retraction}, Crossref Events \cite{hendricks2020crossref}, Altmetric LLC \cite{altmetric}, OpenAlex \cite{priem2022openalex}, and Wikipedia revision and page view histories to investigate two core aspects of retracted research on Wikipedia: \begin{itemize} \item \textbf{Overview of retracted paper citations on the English Wikipedia.} We explore the distribution of uncorrected citations to retracted papers relative to non-retracted ones and identify the academic domains most susceptible to citing retracted papers on Wikipedia.
+Here, we combine data from Retraction Watch \cite{oransky2012retraction}, Crossref Events \cite{hendricks2020crossref}, Altmetric LLC \cite{altmetric}, OpenAlex \cite{priem2022openalex}, and Wikipedia revision and page view histories to investigate two core aspects of retracted research on Wikipedia: \begin{itemize} \item \textbf{Overview of retracted paper citations on the English Wikipedia.} We explore the distribution of uncorrected citations to retracted papers relative to non-retracted ones and identify the academic domains that disproportionately cite retracted papers.
 This descriptive overview quantifies the scope of the issue and its potential impact on English Wikipedia users.

-\item \textbf{What factors influence the speed at which retracted paper citations on English Wikipedia are corrected?} Our study investigates the characteristics associated with citations of retracted papers being corrected on Wikipedia.
+\item \textbf{What factors are associated with the timing of corrective actions for retracted paper citations on English Wikipedia?} This study investigates the factors associated with the timing of corrective actions for retracted paper citations on English Wikipedia.
 We analyze various features, including a range of features related to the paper itself (e.g., its academic domain, open access status, and academic citation count).
 Additionally, we examine factors related to the retraction event (e.g. the reasons for retraction, time from publication to retraction, and editorial events before retraction).
-Finally, we analyzed Wikipedia-specific factors such as the level of editorial activity (e.g., the number of unique editors).
+Finally, we analyze Wikipedia-specific factors such as RetractionBot flagging, page reference count, media count, categories count, and the level of editorial activity (e.g., the number of unique editors).
 These factors provide insight into the challenges of identifying and addressing problematic citations. \end{itemize}